rpaouline/Brain-activity-classification-and-regression/README.md

 # Brain-activity-classification-and-regression

+I was always fascinated with medicine and biology.
+Particularly, I'm interested in the prevention of the diseases as opposed to their treatment.
+One of my friends, a scientist, captivated my attention with a really cool biofeedback study, where a person lies inside the magnetic resonance imaging (MRI) scanner, sees his indicators and changes them with an effort of will.
+Alternatively, a person wears a heart rate monitor and by augmenting the will he or she changes the pulse.
+As another option, he or she sees signals from an electroencephalograph and also changes those.
+I am particularly impressed that my friend's study is focused on people suffering from depressive disorders.
+I believe that such a treatment is the future.
+The body ceases to be a black box, at the entrance of which it is served with medications, while at the exit it gets relief from pain or depression.
+On the other hand, within the approach of my friend, a person sees what is actually happening in his head, and receives not only understanding, but also control over these processes.
+This idea captured me completely.
+Being a data scientist, I decided to join this process.

 This capston project consists of two parts: classification of brain activity images from EEG and prediction of time-series from MRI.

 ## Classification of brain activity from electroencephalograph (EEG)